• Skip to primary navigation

 I love autumn!
 It's one of my favorite seasons!

-Sadly, the season never lasts long enough for me, and all too soon we are getting into winter.
-But I sure do enjoy it while it is here, and I bake everything pumpkin that I can think of.
+Sadly, the fall season never lasts long enough for me, and we are all too soon into winter.
+But I sure do enjoy it while it is here, and I bake everything pumpkin - pumpkin cookies, pumpkin bread, pumpkin rolls, muffins, etc. You name it, I love it all.

 And oh, the joy of cooking pumpkin pie!

-Pumpkin Pie for Thanksgiving or Any Time of the Year
+Pumpkin Pie for Thanksgiving Dinner or Any Time of the Year

-This Amish pumpkin custard pie finds its way to our table every single year for Thanksgiving.
-I mean, a Thanksgiving feast would not be complete without pumpkin pie!
+This Amish-style pumpkin custard pie finds its way to our table every single year for Thanksgiving.
+I mean, a Thanksgiving feast would not be complete without homemade pumpkin pie!

 But I also make this pie numerous times throughout the year.
 As soon as it starts to feel like fall my kids are begging for pumpkin pie.

-But seriously, why do I need to wait for fall to come around to eat my favorite kind of pie?
-Obviously, I do bake it more often when pumpkins are in season.
-But occasionally I buy a can of pumpkin throughout the year, so I can treat my family to a delicious pumpkin pie.
+But seriously, why wait for fall to eat my favorite kind of pie?
+Obviously, I bake it more often when pumpkins are in season.
+But occasionally I buy a can of pumpkin throughout the year and treat my family to a delicious pumpkin pie.

-More Amish Pie Recipes that you may want to try...
+More Amish Pie Recipes You May Want to Try

 Amish Pumpkin Custard Pie Recipe